dreamfactorysoftware/dreamfactory/README.md

 <a name="overview"></a>
 ## Overview

-DreamFactory™ is an iPaaS for mobile, web, and IoT applications.
-It is built on top of the Laravel framework, and includes an AngularJS-driven web administration client.
-So what can you do with the DreamFactory Platform?
+DreamFactory is an API management solution best known for its ability to automatically generate secure and documented APIs for databases like Microsoft SQL Server, MySQL, Snowflake, PostgreSQL, Oracle, and MongoDB.
+It is built on top of the [Laravel framework](https://laravel.com/), and includes a convenient web-based administration client.
+So what can you do with DreamFactory?

-* [Generate](http://guide.dreamfactory.com/docs/chapter03.html#generating-a-mysql-backed-api) powerful, reusable, documented APIs for SQL, NoSQL, files, email, push notifications and more in seconds.
+* [Generate](http://guide.dreamfactory.com/docs/chapter03.html#generating-a-mysql-backed-api) powerful, reusable, documented APIs for SQL and NoSQL databases, files, email, push notifications and more in seconds.
-* [Use server-side scripts](http://wiki.dreamfactory.com/DreamFactory/Tutorials/Server_Side_Scripting) to easily customize API behavior at any endpoint, for both API requests and API responses.
+* [Use the PHP, Python, and NodeJS scripting languages](http://wiki.dreamfactory.com/DreamFactory/Tutorials/Server_Side_Scripting) to easily customize API behavior at any endpoint, for both API requests and API responses.
 * [Secure every API endpoint](http://guide.dreamfactory.com/docs/chapter03.html#creating-a-role) with user management, SSO authentication, role-based access control, OAuth and Active Directory integration.

 <p align="center">